YoshieraHuang/DiffSimu/README.md

 ## Class `Xray`

 `Xray` describes x-ray.
-Monochromatic and Polychromatic x-ray both can be modeled
+Monochromatic and Polychromatic x-ray both are supported.

 ### Initialization
 * from wavelength or energy or intensity: